martinpihrt/OSPy/tests/README.md

 * checksum-only startup comparison between authoritative shelve and SQLite schema 2 without unpickling shadow values, divergence reporting and safe replacement of the preceding schema 1 shadow on the next settings save;
+* gated SQLite reconstruction only after every shadow hash matches shelve, normal settings validation of the reconstructed dictionary and proof that the dry-run result is never assigned to the running configuration;
 * the complete plug-in lifecycle: install, activate, health report, restart, update, preserved data, failed-start rollback and disable;
 * plug-in repository channel validation, stable `master` defaults, explicit